 What’s happening at Katarapko?

 What does this mean for you?
-Well, besides the long term benefits of improved ecology, there are short term implications while the works are in progress : Access to parts of the park, by car, are restricted.
+There are long term benefits of improved ecology, but there are also short term implications while the works are in progress : Access by car to parts of the park, is restricted.
 Campsites 2-17 of the Katarapko Creek Section, and the areas around them are a restricted zone, and some machinery noise can be heard in the area.
 A map here gives more information

 The good news